2021 – 2022

 For more information visit:http://wwwuser.cnb.csic.es/~synbio/

 Eduardo Miranda will be working at Dr. Pablo Ivan Nikel’s lab of the Novo Nordisk Foundation Center for Biosustainability, Technical University of Denmark.
 He is a composer and AI scientist working at the crossroads of music and science.
-His interdisciplinary work and research contributes to the advancement of scientific knowledge on AI, Neuroscience and Bio-engineering.
+His interdisciplinary work and research contribute to the advancement of scientific knowledge on AI, Neuroscience and Bio-engineering.

 #cellfactories #F-chemicals #Fluorine #biofluorination #toxicproduction #biologization #health #environment #sustainableproduction